Death toll surpasses 6 million for pandemic now in 3rd year

 The United States has the biggest official death toll in the world, but the numbers have been trending downward over the last month.

-Lonnie Bailey lost his 17-year-old nephew, Carlos Nunez Jr., who contracted COVID-19 last April — the same month Kentucky opened his age group to vaccinations.
+Lonnie Bailey lost his 18-year-old brother-in-law, Carlos Nunez Jr., in September.
+He was 17 when he got sick in April — the same month Kentucky opened his age group to vaccinations.
 The Louisville resident said the family is still suffering, including Carlos’ younger sibling, who had to be hospitalized himself and still has lingering symptoms.
 The aggressive reopening of the country has been jarring for them to witness.

 “For us it is hard to let our guard down; it’s going to take a while for us to adjust,” Bailey said.